tomswartz07/FLDT/setup.md

 Several services must be configured before FLDT may run.

 ### dnsmasq
+DNSMasq provides basic DHCP and PXE configuration.
+This allows the devices you wish to set up to be network-booted.

 Edit the file `/etc/dnsmasq.conf` to add the following:
 ```bash
 # Disables DNS function, only enabling DHCP and TFTP